w3c/ServiceWorker/explainer.md

 What does that imply?
 Lots of good stuff.
 First, Controllers can import libraries from elsewhere, including other origins and CDNs.
 Next, Since these scripts can register their own handlers, they can manage bits of the world that they are written to.
 For instance, a Controller can include the Controller bit for a third-party set of widgets or analytics without worrying about the details of the URLs they manage or need.

-## Conclusion
+## Conclusions

 This document only scratches the surface of what Navigation Controllers enable, and aren't an exhaustive list of all of the available APIs available to controlled pages or Controller instances.
+If you have more questions, they might be asnwered in the [Advanced Topics Explainer](advanced_topics.md).
 Nor does it cover emergent practices for authoring, composing, and upgrading applications architected to use Controllers.
 It is, hopefully, a guide to understanding the promise of Navigation Controllers and the rich future of offline-by-default web applications that are URL friendly and scalable.

 ## Acknowledgments